 How to Sell a House During a Divorce: Your Step-by-Step Guide

-Step 1: Pick an agent who’s objectively qualified in divorce sales.
+Step 1: Pick an agent who’s objectively qualified in divorce sales

 In the past, you and your spouse may have selected to hire a family friend or mutual acquaintance to serve your real estate needs.
 But you may find that staying away from personal recommendations is ultimately beneficial when you’re getting divorced.
 You need a neutral third party who’s got experience in divorce sales to navigate the logistics and communications throughout the process of selling your house.

-Going through a divorce is also considered by psychologists to be one of the most stressful events that a person will go through, so you should look for an agent who can be empathetic to your situation while acting in a professional capacity.
+Going through a divorce also is considered by psychologists to be one of the most stressful events that a person will go through, so you should look for an agent who can be empathetic to your situation while acting in a professional capacity.

 “You’ll want to find a patient and understanding Realtor in a divorce situation,” says Ken Viele, a Divorce Specialist and top-selling agent in Naugatuck, Connecticut.